 ‘We won’t have tea today!
 Or maybe later!
 I give you the day off!’

 She grabs her grandchild by the arm in a firm grip and drags her along.
-Once inside, she turns the little girl around and scrutinizes her from head to toe, feeling her forehead for temperature, checking the whites of her eyes.
+Once in the kitchen, she turns the little girl around and scrutinizes her from head to toe, feeling her forehead for temperature, checking the whites of her eyes.

 ‘Granny!
 What are you doing?
 What’s wrong?’